Boucksom-Zariski and Weyl chambers on irreducible holomorphic symplectic manifolds: Introduction

-Let us make more precise item 1 in the statement of Theorem \ref{mainthm1}.
+Now, let us make more precise item 1 in the statement of Theorem \ref{mainthm1}.

 \begin{defn} Let $V$ be a finite dimensional $\mathbb{R}$-vector space.
-A closed convex cone $K\subset V$ with non-empty interior is locally rational polyhedral at $v \in K$, if $v$ has an open neighbourhood $U=U(v)$, such that $K \cap U$ is defined in $U$ by a finite number of rational linear inequalities. \end{defn}
+A closed convex cone $K\subset V$ with a non-empty interior is locally rational polyhedral at $v \in K$ if $v$ has an open neighborhood $U=U(v)$, such that $K \cap U$ is defined in $U$ by a finite number of rational linear inequalities. \end{defn}

-\begin{rmk} In the statement of Theorem \ref{mainthm1}, item 1, \begin{enumerate} \item "locally finite" means that any point in $\mathrm{Big}(X)$ has a neighbourhood meeting only a finite number of chambers; \item "locally rational polyhedral subcones" means that any of these subcones is locally rational polyhedral at any big point of its closure in the Néron-Severi space, in the sense of Definition \ref{deflocalpolyhed}. \end{enumerate} \end{rmk} The strategy of our proof is based on that adopted by Bauer, K\"uronya and Szemberg in \cite{Bau}. \begin{rmk} Note that, in \cite{Bau}, the authors also studied the behaviour of the augmented base loci (of divisors on a smooth projective surface).
-In this case the problem led to another decomposition of the big cone into chambers, called \textit{stability chambers}, on each of which the augmented base loci remain constant.
-It turned out that, somehow surprisingly, the stability chambers essentially agree with the Zariski chambers (see Theorem \ref{stabilitychambers}).
-In general, in the case of a projective IHS manifold the Boucksom-Zariski chambers do not agree with the stability chambers (see "Remark on the stability chambers" in Section \ref{stabchambers}). \end{rmk}
+\begin{rmk} In the statement of Theorem \ref{mainthm1}, item 1, \begin{enumerate} \item "locally finite" means that any point in $\mathrm{Big}(X)$ has a neighbourhood meeting only a finite number of chambers; \item "locally rational polyhedral subcones" means that any of these subcones is locally rational polyhedral at any big point of its closure in the N\'{e}ron-Severi space, in the sense of Definition \ref{deflocalpolyhed}. \end{enumerate} \end{rmk} The strategy of our proof is based on that adopted by Bauer, K\"uronya and Szemberg in \cite{Bau}. \begin{rmk} Note that, in \cite{Bau}, the authors also studied the behavior of the augmented base loci (of divisors on a smooth projective surface).
+In this case, the problem led to another decomposition of the big cone into chambers, called \textit{stability chambers}, on each of which the augmented base loci remain constant.
+It turned out that the stability chambers essentially agree with the Zariski chambers (see Theorem \ref{stabilitychambers}).
+In general, in the case of a projective IHS manifold, the Boucksom-Zariski chambers do not agree with the stability chambers (see Remark \ref{rmkstabchambers}). \end{rmk}

 The big cone of a smooth projective surface $S$ can also be decomposed into \textit{simple Weyl chambers}, which are defined as the connected components of